-- Balance RA - This function is provided to help you in balancing the right ascension axis.
+- Balance RA This function is provided to help you in balancing the right ascension axis.
 Select the function and press ENTER.
-The telescope will slew in sequence to two balance positions, shown in Fig. 6.1 (A and B) and will make an up and down movement at each position.
+The telescope will slew in sequence to two balance positions, shown in Fig. 6.1 (A and B), starting from the nearest one, and will make an up and down movement at each position.
 At the end of the procedure the display will show the result of the measure as a percentage of the unbalancing.
-If the result

-- is less than about 0.2%, the telescope is correctly balanced.
+If the result is less than about 0.4%, the telescope is correctly balanced.
 If the display shows Scope heavy, move counterweights towards the end of the shaft or add counterweights.
 If the display shows Shaft heavy, move counterweights towards the end of the shaft or remove counterweights. - Balance Dec This function is provided to help you in balancing the declination axis.
 Select the function and press ENTER.
-The telescope will slew in sequence to two balance positions, shown in Fig. 6.1 (C and D) and will make an up and down movement at each position.
+The telescope will slew in sequence to two balance positions, shown in Fig. 6.1 (C and D), starting from the nearest one, and will make an up and down movement at each position.
 At the end of the procedure the display will show the result of the measure as a percentage of the unbalancing.
-If the result is less than about 0.2%, the telescope is correctly balanced.
+If the result is less than about 0.4%, the telescope is correctly balanced.
 If the display shows "Front heavy", move the telescope backwards; if the display shows "Back heavy", move the telescope towards the front.